Petrol prices rise again, here are the fuel prices in your city

 -

-Petrol prices in Mumbai have been turning more volatile, with the prices of crude oil showing a firm trend.
+Petrol prices in Mumbai have been turning more volatile with the prices of crude oil showing a firm trend.
+On Thursday, the price of petrol in the city increased by 34 paise to Rs 106.59 per litre.
+The price of diesel in the city went up by 9 paise to Rs 97.18 per litre.

-In Mumbai, petrol price rose by 33 paise to Rs 106.25 on Wednesday.
-The price of diesel also rose by 18 paise to Rs 97.09.
-The rupee has also moved lower against the dollar, which has made petrol prices in Mumbai more expensive than earlier.
-It is hoped that the government can reduce excise duties, so as to enable rates to become cheaper in the coming days.

 |Cities